transferwise/pipelinewise-tap-s3-csv/README.md

 - **aws_endpoint_url**: (Optional): The complete URL to use for the constructed client.
 Normally, botocore will automatically construct the appropriate URL to use when communicating with a service.
 You can specify a complete URL (including the "http/https" scheme) to override this behavior.
 For example https://nyc3.digitaloceanspaces.com
 - **start_date**: This is the datetime that the tap will use to look for newly updated or created files, based on the modified timestamp of the file.
 - **bucket**: The name of the bucket to search for files under.
-- **warning_if_no_files**: Will attempt to log a warning rather than error if there are no files found for the search criteria if the setting is set to `true`.
+- **warning_if_no_files**: (Optional): Will attempt to log a warning rather than error if there are no files found for the search criteria if the setting is set to `true`.
-- **table_suffix**: If set will append a suffix on each of the tables to provide some uniqueness e.g. a date or supplier identifier.
+- **table_suffix**: (Optional): If set will append a suffix on each of the tables to provide some uniqueness e.g. a date or supplier identifier.
+- **s3_proxies**: (Optional): A dict of proxies settings for use of a proxy server.
+Set to {} to avoid using a proxy server for s3 traffic.
 - **tables**: JSON object that the tap will use to search for files, and emit records as "tables" from those files.

 The `table` field consists of one or more objects, that describe how to find files and emit records.
 A more detailed (and unescaped) example below: